What does it mean to be a guardian?

 “Took down another Red Legion insurgency in the EDZ and found something we thought you might recognize.”
 Zara said returning Ikora’s greeting with a bow and handing her the object in question.

-“Eris Moon’s journal.
+“Eris Morn’s journal.
 That’s impossible, unless. . .”
 Ikora breathed, her voice and expression full of shock.

 “We found it in the possession of the remnants of the Red Legion.
 Maybe they were planing on using it to learn more about the Hive.”
 Zara’s Ghost commented, moving from above Zara’s shoulder to hover a few inches from the book.